GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtflexure.rst

 We solve for plate flexure using a finite difference approach.
-This method can accommodate situations such as variable rigidity, restoring force that depends on the deflection being positive or negative, and different boundary conditions.
+This method can accommodate situations such as variable rigidity, restoring force that depends on the deflection being positive or negative, pre-existing deformation, and different boundary conditions.

 Examples
 --------